FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Conclusions

 \section{Conclusions}

-In this paper, we propose Federated Adversarial Decoupled Learning (FADE), a novel framework to reduce the computing resource requirement for small edge devices in large-scale federated adversarial training.
-We amend vanilla Decoupled Greedy Learning (DGL) such that we can guarantee the adversarial robustness of the whole model and alleviate the objective inconsistency when deploying it in Federated Learning (FL).
-Our experimental results show that FADE can significantly reduce the computing resource demand on small edge devices, while maintaining almost the same accuracy as fully joint training on both clean and adversarial samples.
-FADE is complementary to existing fast adversarial training methods (e.g.,~\cite{andriushchenko2020understanding,moosavi2019robustness,wong2020fast}) and can be combined with them to further accelerate federated adversarial training in the future.
+In this paper, we propose Federated Adversarial Decoupled Learning (FADE), a novel framework that enables federated adversarial training on heterogeneous resource-constrained edge devices.
+We theoretically analyze the convergence, robustness and objective inconsistency of FADE.
+Our experimental results reveal that FADE can significantly reduce both memory and computational requirements on small edge devices while maintaining almost the same accuracy and robustness as joint federated adversarial training.